LuaWorkgroup/LuaWorkgroup.github.io/tutorials/metatables/metatables.md

 concept.
 At the moment the functions don't do much except for the printing, and therefore we will learn in the next chapter about the parameters of the *"event-action"* functions we just created.

+## The Function Parameters

+We were able to trigger the event functions, but what I did not tell you is that Lua also passes some parameters to these functions.
+In this section we learn what these functions parameters are.

+- `__index = function(t, k) print(t,k) end`
+    - `t` is the table of which we tried to access the non-existing key
+    - `k` is the non-existing key
+- `__newindex = function(t, k, v) print(t,k,v) end`
+    - `t` is the table for which we tried to add a new element
+    - `k` is the key we tried to create
+    - `v` is the value we wanted to assign
+- `__call = function(t, ...) print(t,...) end`
+    - `t` is the table we called like a function
+    - `...` are all parameters passed in parantheses
+- `__add = function(t1,t2) print(t1,t2) end`
+    - `t1` is the left operand of the plus operator
+    - `t2` is the right operand of the plus operator

+Here the new and slightly extended code using the new information.
+If you execute it and follow the printed output then you should be able to understand what is what.
+Some more info on the parameters.
+The names of the parameters can be chosen freely.
+Also for the `__call` event you can replace the `...` with named parameters.

+    T = { }
+    print("I'm table", T)

+    M =
+    {
+        __index    = function(t,k)
+                        print(string.format("the key '%s' does not exist in table '%s'", k, t)) end,
+        __newindex = function(t,k,v)
+                        print(string.format("you want to create a new key '%s' in table '%s' and assign the value '%s'", k, t, v)) end,
+        __call     = function(t,...)
+                        print(string.format("you are calling '%s' like a function with the parameters", t), ...) end,
+        __add      = function(t1,t2)
+                        print(string.format("you are using the + operator on the tables '%s' and '%s'", t1, t2)) end,
+    }

+    setmetatable(T, M)

+    -- trigger the __index event
+    local Foo = T.foo

+    -- trigger the __newindex event
+    T.foo = "bar"

+    -- trigger the __call event
+    T(1,2,3)

+    -- trigger the __add event
+    local Sum = T + T

+If you execute this it prints for example ...

+    I'm table	table: 0x7ffd72d03f50
+    the key 'foo' does not exist in table 'table: 0x7ffd72d03f50' you want to create a new key 'foo' in table 'table: 0x7ffd72d03f50' and assign the value 'bar' you are calling 'table: 0x7ffd72d03f50' like a function with the parameters	1	2	3 you are using the + operator on the tables 'table: 0x7ffd72d03f50' and 'table: 0x7ffd72d03f50'

+The code isn't still doing much, but this will change in the next section.